backstage/backstage/.changeset/orange-cougars-relax.md

 '@backstage/techdocs-common': patch
 ---

-Allow aws s3 buckets to pass an sse configuration so they can publish to encrypted buckets
+Allow amazon web services s3 buckets to pass an server side encryption configuration so they can publish to encrypted buckets